Large exposures standard – Executive Summary

 Some counterparties are exempted from the LEX standard:

-sovereigns and entities connected with sovereigns, including their central banks
+• sovereigns and entities connected with sovereigns, including their central banks;

-intraday interbank exposures (to avoid disrupting payment and settlement processes)
+• intraday interbank exposures (to avoid disrupting payment and settlement processes).

-Banks must consider exposures for large exposures purposes even when there is a structure (a fund or securitisation) between the bank and the exposures.
+Banks must consider exposures even when there is a structure (eg a fund or securitisation) between the bank and the exposures.

 Connected counterparties

-Under the LEX standard, when a number of counterparties have specific relationships and dependencies such that a failure of one of the counterparties could lead to cascading failures of the rest, the large exposure limit applies to the cumulative exposures to the group of connected counterparties.
+When a number of counterparties have specific relationships and dependencies such that a failure of one of the counterparties could lead to cascading failures of the rest, the large exposure limit applies to the cumulative exposures to the group of connected counterparties.

-- a control relationship, where one of the counterparties has direct or indirect control over the other
+• a control relationship, where one of the counterparties has direct or indirect control over the other;

-- economic interdependence, where, if one of the counterparties were to experience financial problems, such as funding or repayment difficulties, the other would also encounter financial difficulties
+• economic interdependence, where, if one of the counterparties were to experience financial problems, such as funding or repayment difficulties, the other would also encounter financial difficulties.

 Exposure measurement

 In the banking book, on-balance sheet exposure values are based on accounting values.
 Off-balance sheet exposures are converted to credit exposure equivalents using credit conversion factors as defined in the standardised approach for credit risk.
+In the trading book, exposure values are measured consistent with the market risk framework.

 Eligible credit risk mitigation